 There is no evidence that weight is affected by Cerazette.
 However weight gain, or loss, could be impacted by a number of factors that may be related to hormones and the menstrual cycle, such as water retention.
 Learn more in our complete guide to contraception and weight and about the link between the pill and digestive issues.

-Can Cerazette cause anxiety?
+Can Cerazette cause anxiety or depression?

 Anxiety and mood are often reported by women who have reviewed hormonal contraceptives like Cerazette at The Lowdown.
 However, the scientific evidence is patchy, and some women don't report any mood changes or anxiety on Cerazette at all.
 Learn more about why this is such a complex topic and how to be aware of other risk factors in our guide to contraception and mood.